What you need to know about test automation

 Test automation

-Always with the right strategy
+Start with the right strategy

 We have noticed that automation is being used more often in recent years.
 In addition, it has already proven its worth on several occasions.
 Organizations that use it in the right way can no longer go without it.